 Are you a back sleeper or stomach sleeper?
 This can affect your mattress option for your adjustable bed.
 Back and stomach sleepers require firmer bedding, while side sleepers would love soft mattresses to ease pressure points.

 Mattresses should be stable evenly on the surface to avoid sagging and create an uneven sleep surface that can give you backaches.
 What’s more, it should have edge support for the elderly if they want to get in and out of bed.
 It needs reinforcement around the edges to maintain a safe, flat, and even surface.

 Ease of movement

 Seniors with sleep problems will toss and turn at night to stay comfortable.
-The right adjustable bed will offer ease of motion transfer which makes it stress-free for seniors to change sleeping positions.
+The right adjustable beds for seniors will offer ease of motion transfer which makes it stress-free for seniors to change sleeping positions.

 Features of adjustable beds

 Adjustable beds have features present in many various frame models.
 For instance, these beds contain:

 2. Massage settings